 Jen had a career in advertising management, working for several newspaper groups and moving into radio before becoming a main contributor into Carl and Jenny’s own businesses and eventually becoming an excellent wedding photographer and film maker running a second very successful wedding photography and film company.
 Before the kids came along Jen used to accompany Carl on his windsurfing trips all over the UK.
 Although not into it as much as Carl she did her best, and was quite an accomplished windsurfer sailor in her own right.
 When the kids came along her time on the water was a lot less although the odd day was spent as crew on the trailer sailer boats on inland waters.
 As the kids grew, Jen loved spending time unwinding on canal boats.
 Now the light is at the end of the tunnel, Jen also retired at the same time as Carl.
-The businesses have been sold with a takeover package in place for the end of 2017 so everything to look forward to.
+The businesses have been sold with a takeover package which took place at the end of 2017.

-Now seven months since their retirement they are now into the main stages of planning.
-Whilst they have discussed for a long time about starting to get rid of all the things they have acquired over the years, which for Carl is going to be one of the hardest things to do, the time is now quickly passing by and it is now upon them where they are having to pack their remaining belongings ready to take onto the boat with them.
+Whilst they had discussed for a long time about getting rid of all the things they have acquired over the years, which for Carl was one of the hardest things to do.
 Cars, motorcycles have gone, “God i’m going to miss my bikes, but I suppose if we get a nice planing tender that will make up for them” is one of the things Carl has been heard to say 🙂

 Follow their journey as they learn to sail, liveaboard, and deal with the challenges that come up along the way!

 They will be documenting the challenges they face over the next few years, from getting trained and qualified (Jenny) and lots of practice and experience out on the water.